-Sensitive tooth is an oral disease in which the tooth is in contact with certain substances and with hot or cold temperatures is associated with toothache.
+A sensitive tooth is an oral disease in which the tooth is in contact with certain substances, and hot or cold temperatures are associated with toothache.

 Toothache in this condition is sudden and temporary.
 Pain starts in the tooth nerve.
 The sensitivity of the teeth is usually caused by erosion of the enamel or exposure to the outside of the tooth root.

 Pain can be temporary or chronic and can affect one tooth, several teeth, or all of the teeth in a person.
 It can have many causes, but in most cases, sensitive teeth are easily treated with changes in oral hygiene.

 If you have tooth sensitivity, contact your dentist.
 If necessary, the dentist strengthens the enamel and dentin of the tooth with fluoride therapy of sensitive areas.

 Tooth veneers or bonding agents to the surface of sensitive teeth are other treatments for tooth sensitivity.
 If the tooth sensitivity is not resolved with these treatments, denervation is performed in the last stage.
 Contact us for advice and information on dental procedures.